rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 When customer is proceeding to check out from your Shopify store into Midtrans Snap payment page, order is "confirmed" on Shopify side, and they will send "order confirmation" email notification to customer.

-But you may find the wording of the email is confusing for customer, For example: <>
+But you may find the wording of the email is confusing for customer, for example:
 > Hi John, we're getting your order ready to be shipped.
 We will notify you when it has been sent.

 You may notice that email is being sent **before customer completes the payment**, so it may not be true that the order is ready for shipping, **the order needs to be paid first**.
-Unfortunately that's how the default Shopify "order confirmation notification" behaviour works.
-We can try to customize the message to be less confusing. <!--I am confused about the approach-->
+Unfortunately that's how the default Shopify "order confirmation notification" behavior works.
+We can try to customize the message to be less confusing.

 Shopify explained how to customize notification [on their documentation here](https://help.shopify.com/en/manual/sell-online/notifications/edit-template).
 We try to summarize it for you.

 1. Login to your Shopify admin page.
 2. Go to `Settings > Notifications`.
 3. Click `Order Confirmation`.
-4. Search for `{% capture email_body %}` text.<
+4. Search for `{% capture email_body %}` text.
 5. Input or copy this sentence just below/after that text:
 ```
 If you have completed your payment, then you are done.
-If you haven't complete your payment, please complete it soon to avoid auto-cancelation.<br><br>
+If you have not completed your payment, please complete it soon to avoid auto-cancelation.<br><br>
 ```
 You can customize the message to your own preference.
 Or even modify it as "payment reminder".
 ![shopify](./../../../asset/image/shopify-18.png ':size=400')